 These scars appear in about 5-15% of the world’s population, equally affecting men and women.
 Although those with darker skin are more likely to develop keloids, they can appear on anyone regardless of skin type.

 It’s possible that due to higher melanocyte concentration in the skin, that’s why African, Hispanic, and Asian populations experience a higher frequency of keloids.
 It’s also possible that there is some degree of genetic predisposition to the formation of keloid scars.

 While there are common causes such as injury and piercing, the medical world does not fully understand why some people are more prone to their development than others.
 It’s not possible to predict whether one injury or another will grow a new scar.
 The best option to avoid them is to avoid injury to the skin.

 How can I treat my keloid scars?

-Sensus Healthcare offers successful keloid treatment and removal via the SRT-100™, SRT-100+™, and SRT Vision™ which are revolutionary machines that utilizes superficial radiation therapy to deliver precise, calibrated doses of radiation to the uppermost layer of skin, safely and effectively destroying the cells that form keloids.
+Sensus Healthcare offers successful keloid treatment and removal via the SRT-100™, SRT-100+™, and SRT Vision™ which are revolutionary machines that utilize superficial radiation therapy to deliver precisely, calibrated doses of radiation to the uppermost layer of skin, safely and effectively destroying the cells that form keloids.

 Do you have more questions about keloids?
 Are you interested in learning more about the SRT-100™, SRT-100+™, and SRT Vision™ to treat your scars?
 Contact Sensus Healthcare today.